Self-Improving Search & AI-Powered Search Engines

 The emergence of autonomous agent frameworks has catalyzed research and development in agentic search.
 Auto-GPT (2023) (Gravitas, 2023) popularized the concept of autonomous LLM agents that can break down goals into sub-tasks, execute them through tool use, and self-improve through reflection.
 While Auto-GPT's initial performance was limited, it catalyzed intense research interest in autonomous agents.

 LangChain and LlamaIndex have emerged as the dominant open-source frameworks for building RAG and agentic search applications.
 LangChain provides composable abstractions for chains (sequential LLM calls), agents (LLMs with tool access), and retrieval pipelines, enabling rapid prototyping of agentic systems.
 LlamaIndex focuses specifically on data indexing and retrieval, providing specialized abstractions for ingesting, structuring, and querying diverse data sources.
 These frameworks have been instrumental in the widespread adoption of agentic search techniques in production applications, though they primarily serve as engineering tools rather than research contributions.
+A recurring practitioner critique is that their layered abstractions add overhead and reduce transparency: the chain and agent wrappers can obscure the underlying prompts and control flow, making failures harder to trace and debug than equivalent hand-written orchestration.
 CrewAI and AutoGen (Wu et al., 2023) (Wu et al., 2023) extend the single-agent paradigm to multi-agent collaboration, where multiple specialized agents coordinate to solve complex research tasks.

 AI-Powered Search Engines